 Summer has finally arrived!
 It’s time to whip out the BBQs, dig out those bikinis and jet off on holiday for some well-deserved relaxation on the beach.

 Summer season begins, it’s time to get ready for the scorching sun as well as heat.
-Summer is the time of the year when everybody search for summer health care to maintain your body in right shape.
-Summer also requires a change in diet and other a healthier lifestyle tips.
-Summer eating could be enjoyable with fresh seasonal produce, outdoor eating and entertaining for special occasions or family gatherings.
+Summer is the time of the year when everybody searches for summer health care to maintain your body in the right shape.
+Summer also requires a change in diet and other healthier lifestyle tips.
+Summer eating could be enjoyable with fresh seasonal produce, outdoor eating, and entertaining for special occasions or family gatherings.

-We ought to take some precaution in this season.
-The summer time is a great time to build up your fitness program, enjoy fresh fruits and vegetables, take a vacation, and have fun.
+We ought to take some precautions in this season.
+The summertime is a great time to build up your fitness program, enjoy fresh fruits and vegetables, take a vacation, and have fun.
 It’s also a time to focus on your health and safety.
 Here are a few health care tips to help you stay healthy and safe this summer.